foysalahmed-research/foysalahmed-research.github.io/index.md

 ## Honors and Awards

+- **Chinese Government Scholarship** for Master’s Study, China
+  Awarded for full-time master’s study at Donghua University.

 - **Shanghai Government Scholarship** for PhD Study, China
   Awarded for doctoral study at Donghua University.

-- **Chinese Government Scholarship** for Master’s Study, China
-  Awarded for full-time master’s study at Donghua University.

 - **Excellent International Graduate Award**, Donghua University, China, 2022
   Awarded in recognition of outstanding academic performance and overall excellence during master’s study.

-- **Outstanding International Student Award**, Donghua University, China, 2021
-  Awarded for excellent academic performance and active participation in university activities.
+- **Outstanding International Student Award**, Donghua University, China, 2021 and 2015 Awarded for excellent academic performance and active participation in university activities.

 - **Certificate of Honor for Outstanding Performance**,